ceramicnetwork/docs/docs/run/nodes/nodes.md

 Once you have fully configured your Ceramic node with this guide and have a way to persist its configuration and state, submit a pull request to the peerlist with the multiaddress of your IPFS node, the IP address for your Ceramic node, and a brief description of your data persistence setup for the Ceramic State Store and IPFS Repo.
 When a pull request is submitted, it triggers a connectivity test to ensure the node can successfully connect to the network.
 If this fails, the 3Box Labs team will reach out to you directly to triage the issue.
 Make sure there are no firewalls blocking your instance and that your port is properly exposed.
 Once your multiaddress is added, you will be able to stay connected to other nodes in the network.

+Once you are on the peerlist, you should monitor your IPFS node and alert our team on Discord in the case of any planned or unexpected downtime.
+Please make your best effort to come back online within 24 hours.
+If we can not connect to your IPFS node for over 24 hours, we will remove it from the peerlist and you can resubmit your multiaddress in a new PR once your node becomes stable again.
+If the connectivity test in your PR to the peerlist fails and it is due to a node other than your own, we will update the peerlist and re-run the tests for you.

 ## Observability